MapRock/TimeMolecules/docs/install_timemolecules_dev_env.md

 ### Alternative Arrangements

-If you are a software developer, you may already have parts of the stack, such as the following:
+If you are a software developer, and you're using your own machine (not a VM), you may already have parts of the stack, such as the following:

 #### Python